Leigh Arnold: Film and TV

 In 2010, she appeared on Celebrity Salon on TV3.
+After spending time raising her children, in 2023 Arnold went back to work by starring as Margaret in The Spin, directed by Michael Head.

 Theatre

 Arnold's theatre experience in Ireland includes Gerry Stenbridges' he Grown Up's, at the Peacock Theatre, Helen of Troy in Michael Scotts Trojan Women, The Vagina Monologues, My First Time and, in 2010, the role of Mina in Michael Scotts Dracula at the Tivoli Theatre.

 Philanthropy

 Arnold combines her acting work with charity work and from 2009 to 2011 was an Ambassador for UNICEF Ireland.

 She is also a patron of FirstLight, a charity supporting families experiencing death of young children.